ShengYu97/Data-Mining-on-Publications/README.md

 * Model Training
 * Application Showcase

-Related code will be shared in branches accordingly, with related README as introduction.
+Related code will be shared in different folder accordingly, with related README as introduction.